Why Contribute to a Roth IRA?

 No required minimum distributions.
 While distributions from a traditional IRA must begin upon reaching age 70 1/2, there are no similar requirements for a Roth IRA.

 No age limit on contributions.
-Contributions to a traditional IRA must cease at age 70 1/2, but you can continue contributing to a Roth IRA as long as you have earned income.
+You can continue contributing to your IRA - Roth or traditional - as long as you have earned income.